The Match! Coke vs Pepsi

 1 – Diversification

-In the beginning there was cola, and it was good, but in recent decades the two companies have thirsted for more.
-In 2019 The Coca-Cola Company and PepsiCo are multi-branch multinationals.
+In the beginning there was cola, and it was good, but in recent decades both companies have thirsted for more.
+In 2021 The Coca-Cola Company and PepsiCo are multi-branch multinationals.
 The former, founded in Atlanta at the end of the 19th century, has a number of brands that are household names: Coke and its many derivatives including Diet Coke and Cherry Coke, but also Sprite, Fanta, the bottled water Dasani and the fruit juice Minute Maid.
 The company has more than 20 brands valued at more than a billion dollars each.
 It continues to diversify; in August 2018 the company made waves by acquiring coffee house chain Costa from Whitbread for over 5 billion dollars.

 Pepsi, for its part, is estimated to have 22 products each worth over a billion dollars.
 But the company, founded in 1965 with the merger of the Pepsi-Cola company and Frito-Lay, also sells snacks, such as Doritos.
 With sports drink Gatorade and breakfast cereal Quaker Oats also in the PepsiCo portfolio, Pepsi has made diversification a priority.
 With the purchase of Tropicana in 1998, PepsiCo became the world No.1 in fruit juice market.
 The range of brands under the PepsiCo umbrella is the key to its strength as a company and this policy of diversification has continued in recent years with the purchase of SodaStream for 3.2 billion dollars in 2018.

 Siempre Coca-Cola!
 The United States no longer accounts for the majority of Coca-Cola’s sales, totaling 43% of turnover in 2019.
 Mexicans consume the most Coca-Cola on the planet (225 liters on average per person, per year, or about two cans a day).